rChrisb/holbertonschool-shell/permissions/README.md

 - You can assume that the user betty will exist when we will run your script
 -------------------------------------------------
 ### <p align=center>`1.
 Who am I`</p>
+Write a script that prints the effective username of the current user.

 -----------------------------------------------
 ### <p align=center>`2.
 Groups`</p>